-The first two lines inside of the Wombat class provide us with something new.
-These look a lot like the pattern for variable declarations and indeed, that is very close to what they are.
-These lines declare class member variables.
-They are also the first place we have seen the keyword private which was alluded to in the discussion of public.
+The first line inside of the Wombat class provide us with something new.
+It look a lot like the pattern for variable declarations and indeed, that is very close to what it is.
+This line declares a class MEMBER VARIABLE.
+It is also the first place we have seen the keyword private which was alluded to in the discussion of public.
 The rule for member data is shown below.